ruchigupta-12345/SOCIAL-MEDIA-DASHBOARD-ruchigupta/README.md

-# Getting Started with Create React App
+# Getting Started with Create React
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts